All-Wheel Drive Dodge Challenger GT Will Yield 21 MPG Combined

 If rumors from around the web turn out to be true, both of these new models could make appearances at the 2017 Detroit Auto Show.

 Looking for Something More Off-Road Capable?
-Check out Jeep’s entire 2015 and 2016 model lineups
+Check out Jeep’s entire 2017 model lineup

 News Source: Motor Trend